crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Check your web browser settings and make sure you are not blocking cookies for your blog domain.
 Cookies have to be enabled in your web browser and not blocked for the blog web domain.

-If you get this error, your browser is blocking cookies or you have another plugin that is conflicting (in that case I would like to help you further to determine which one).
-I can tell you that the plugin called "Shopp" is not compatible because it handles sessions differently causing the "ERROR: Could not read CAPTCHA cookie.
-Make sure you have cookies enabled".

 The Cookie Test can be used to test if your browser is accepting cookies from your site:
 Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page.